tangwenq/microbial-data/README.md

 The main files are:

-- `GCLVM.R`: main functions in the file are `clvm` which performs model-based ordination along the lines of Popovic at al. (2022) and `simulate.copula` which simulates responses from a copula model fitted with `clvm`.
+- `GCLVM.R`: main functions in the file are `GCLVM` which performs model-based ordination along the lines of Popovic at al. (2022) and `simulate.copula` which simulates responses from a copula model fitted with `GCLVM`.
 The functions are modified versions of corresponding functions taken from https://github.com/gordy2x/ecoCopula and from the appendix of Popovic at al. (2022) available at https://doi.org/10.5281/zenodo.5525716.
 - `simulation_copula.R`
 - `simulation_gllvm.R`
-- `visualization of data.R`

 **Authors**